Types Of Fabric And Their Uses – Best Guide

 Blended Fabrics

-To create blended fabrics, manufacturers combine two or more types of fibers to produce a fabric with desirable properties.
+Manufacturers combine two or more types of fibers to produce blended fabrics with desirable properties.

 Here are some common types of blended fabrics and their uses: